jzxr/jzxr.github.io/README.md

 ### 7.1.2 Twitter - get data required

 ---
-This body content is to read data in csvs and get sum retweet count
+This function is to read data in csvs and get sum retweet count

 ---